robenkleene/audio-references/ableton-live/tasks/ableton-live-mastering-2.md

 1. Before the limiter, add a `Utility`, `Utility`, then `EQ Eight`
 2. Set the two utilities to `Mono` and right click the `Width` knob for the second one and set it to `Mid/Side`, and turn the `Mid/Side` dial all the way to the right (`100S`)
-3. For the `EQ Eight`, only turn on the farthest left and right channels, set the leftmost to cutoff 4x and rightmost to cutoff.
-(We'll use an additional channel to turn on `3` to scan for frequencies.)
+3. For the `EQ Eight`, only turn on the farthest left and right stops, set the leftmost to cutoff 4x and rightmost to cutoff.
+(We'll use an additional stop to turn on `3` to scan for frequencies.)

 ![Utilities](assets/ableton-live-utilities.png)